About tour

 Itinerary

-Iceland’s Ring Road – with a total length of 828 miles (1332 km) – is the only national highway that connects major towns in this Nordic island.
-It’s also a fantastic route for a road trip when you want to see as much of Iceland as you can in a short period of time.
+Iceland’s Ring Road – with a total length of 1332 km (828 mi) is the only national highway that connects major towns on this island.
+It's an excellent route for a road trip, allowing you to explore as much of Iceland as possible in a short period of time

 This package is ideal for morning arrivals.
 After you pick up your rental car at the airport, you’ll head inland, driving through the capital city, Reykjavík.